 Why Grow Cauliflower?

-Cauliflower is filled with compounds that fight inflammation and cancer, and promote healthy hearts and brains.
+Cauliflower is filled with compounds that fight inflammation, and promote healthy hearts and brains.
 It is packed with antioxidants, even more so than other healthy brassicas such as cabbage.
 It is a great source of vitamin C, vitamin K, and B vitamins.
 It also contains protein and fiber.